jonxuxu/noisy-bot/README.md

 Currently, our modules expect you to have a NodeJS version of at least 12.
 Install it [here](https://nodejs.org/en/download/)

 First, you need to get the `.env` file from one of the project contributors.
 The env file contains the bot token for Noisy-test.
 After, you can run the bot locally and it will be live on localhost:3002.
-To run the bot locally, you only need to follow the commands below.
+To run the bot locally, do the following:

+1. Open the noisy-webserver repo, and run the webserver locally as per the README in that repo.
+2. Run the following in this project folder:.

 ```
 yarn